yiisoft/yii2/docs/guide/db-query-builder.md

 ]))
 ```

-Conversion from operator format to object format is performed according to
+Conversion from operator format into object format is performed according to
 [[yii\db\QueryBuilder::conditionClasses|QueryBuilder::conditionClasses]] property, that maps operators names
 to representative class names: